Pirri's goal in 3rd lifts Golden Knights over Avalanche, 2-1

-With the seventh-best penalty kill in the league, Vegas staved off back-to-back power plays for Colorado in the final six minutes.
+Vegas, with the eighth-best penalty kill in the NHL, staved off back-to-back power plays for Colorado in the final six minutes.
+The Golden Knights have the fourth-best home penalty kill, stopping opponents on 48 of 55 opportunities (87.3 percent).

+"I think it gives you a lot of energy when you have your guys go out there and kill a penalty," Vegas defenseman Nate Schmidt said.
+"It kind of deflates you for a second 'cause you've got to go right back into it, but guys take that pride in knowing they're going out there and got to stop the power play, otherwise you're possibly heading into overtime."

+Overtime was the last thing the Golden Knights wanted after losing consecutive games in OT at home on Saturday and Sunday against Montreal and Los Angeles, respectively, by identical scores of 4-3.

-Paul Stastny celebrated his 33rd birthday with a goal for Vegas, and Marc-Andre Fleury made 31 saves to improve to 21-10-4.
-He earned his 50th win overall with the Golden Knights.
+Paul Stastny celebrated his 33rd birthday with a goal for the Golden Knights, who remained in third place in the Pacific Division with 46 points - one back of San Jose.

-The Avalanche, third in the Central Division with 44 points, remained two back of second-place Nashville.
-Vegas moved into second place in the Pacific Division with 46 points, pending San Jose's late game against Anaheim.
+Grubauer (8-4-3) made 41 saves and J.T.
+Compher scored for the Avalanche, third in the Central Division with 44 points - two behind second-place Nashville.

-Colorado, which ranks third in the NHL in goals (130) and fifth in goals per game (3.42), was held to one or none for the sixth time this season.
+Colorado, which ranks fourth in the NHL in goals (130) and sixth in goals per game (3.42), was held to one or none for the sixth time this season.
 The Avalanche lead the league in third-period goals (54) but were shut out late by Fleury, who made 13 saves in the final frame.

-Compher gave the Avalanche a 1-0 lead when he camped out to the right of Fleury and tipped in Mikko Rantanen's shot from the point for the team's 37th power-play goal.
-The Avalanche are tied with Florida for the second-most power-play goals in the NHL.
+"I think we've gone through some stretches where we've had some trouble with our breakouts here, which we've never really had before," Colorado coach Jared Bednar said.
+"I think, in our zone, we're too selective on our shots.
+I'd like to see us move it, shoot it a little more.
+I thought they did a really nice job early.
+It doesn't have to be a fancy, highlight-reel play.
+It's just got to get to the net and make sure we have numbers."

 Vegas tied it later in the first period when Stastny - drafted 44th overall by Colorado in 2005 - took the puck to the net and was denied by Grubauer before punching in his own rebound with a backhand.